This is the same problem as in Peter’s Second String, Level 5.

-Seven problems have been spawned by the perimeter-area tangle.
-These come in two waves.
-First there is the string of Peter’s String problems.
-These are Peters’ String, Measurement, Level 4, Peters’ Second String, Measurement, Level 5, Peters’ Third String, Algebra, Level 6, The Old Chicken Run Problem, Algebra, Level 6 and the Polygonal String Problem, Algebra, Level 6.
-These follow through on the non-link between rectangles’ areas and perimeters, going as far as showing that among all quadrilaterals with a fixed perimeter, the square has the largest area.
-In the second last of these five problems we are able to use an idea that has been developed to look at the old problem of maximising the area of a chicken run.
-This is often given as an early application of calculus but doesn’t need more than an elementary knowledge of parabolas.
-The final problem looks at the areas of regular polygons with a fixed perimeter.
-We show that they are ‘bounded above’ by the circle with the same perimeter.
+The first set includes: Peters’ String, Measurement, Level 4, Peters’ Second String, Measurement, Level 5, Peters’ Third String, Algebra, Level 6, The Old Chicken Run Problem, Algebra, Level 6 and the Polygonal String Problem, Algebra, Level 6.
+These show the non-link between rectangles’ areas and perimeters, including showing that among all quadrilaterals with a fixed perimeter, the square has the largest area.
+The final problem that looks at the areas of regular polygons with a fixed perimeter, shows that they are ‘bounded above’ by the circle with the same perimeter.

 Mathematics is more than doing calculations or following routine instructions.
 Thinking and creating are at the heart of the subject.
 Though there are some problems that have a set procedure or a formula that can be used to solve them, most worthwhile problems require the use of known mathematics (but not necessarily formulae) in a novel way.

-- Move round the groups as they work to check on progress.
+- As they work, check on their progress.
 Encourage them to set up some equations and reduce the number of dependent variables to one.

 - Share the students’ answers.
-Get them to write up their work in their books.
-Make sure that they have carefully explained their arguments.
+Have them record their solutions and ensure that they have carefully explained their arguments.

-- Encourage the more able students to try the Extension Problem.
-You may want to give them a few days to think about it.
+- Encourage students to try the Extension Problem.
+Give them time to think about it.